Description

 • The maximum DrawDown over 5 years of Leveraged Gold-Currency Strategy is -15.2 days, which is greater, thus better compared to the benchmark GLD (-22 days) in the same period.

-• During the last 3 years, the maximum reduction from previous high is -15.2 days, which is greater, thus better than the value of -21 days from the benchmark.
+• During the last 3 years, the maximum drop from peak to valley is -15.2 days, which is greater, thus better than the value of -21 days from the benchmark.

 MaxDuration: